david-pizzi-cg/github-ai-workflow-demo/README.md

 **User Prompt:**
 ```
-Can you create a demo branch from main and switch to it, so I can demonstrate autonomous AI fixing the CSS bug?
+Can you create a demo branch remotely from main and switch to it.
 ```

 **Expected AI Actions:**